oqolarte/oblong/content/project/site.md

 {{< btt >}}
 ### Typography

-Many designers would argue that typography should elevate the content, and they'd be right.
+Many designers argue that typography should elevate the content, and they'd be right.
-What I'm doing here may not be the best practice for professional typographers, but it gets the job done, i.e. serve readable content.
+What I have here may not be the best practice for professional typographers, but it gets the job done, i.e. serve readable content.